 Newly-married Gary Ainsworth once gave his former sweetheart Mabel a sexy negligee with his initials embroidered in the lacework.
 It is Gary's unenviable task to retrieve the incriminating undergarment from Mabel's room.

 A comedy centered on a guy who inherits a multi-million dollar fortune with one string attached: he must spend the entire sum of a previous inheritance -- one million dollars -- within a ...
 See full summary »

-Monty Brewster is a penniless, former U.S. Army soldier back from World War II Europe who learns that he has inherited $8 million from a distant relative.
-But there's a catch: he must spend $1 million of that money in less than two months before his 30th birthday in order to inherit the rest.
-But since he cannot tell anyone about him spending the money as part of the agreement, everyone thinks that Brewster has flipped when he practically knocks himself out on a spending spree to get rid of the $1 million in time.
+Monty Brewster is a penniless, former U.S. Army soldier back from World War II Europe who learns that he has inherited $8 million from a distant relative, but there's a catch: he must spend $1 million of that money in less than two months before his 30th birthday in order to inherit the rest.
+Since he cannot tell anyone about spending the money as part of the agreement, everyone thinks that Brewster has flipped when he practically knocks himself out on a spending spree to get rid of the $1 million in time.
 Written by

 "The Screen Guild Theater" broadcast a 30 minute radio adaptation of the movie on March 31, 1947 with Dennis O'Keefe reprising his film role.
 See more »

 When a phone rings on Brewster's desk, he picks up the wrong phone.
 His friend answers the ringing phone and passes it to Brewster and then places Brewster's hand set on the ringing phone's cradle, which would have ended the phone call.
 Brewster finishes his call and puts the handset on the other cradle.
 Then that phone rings and he has another conversation which is also impossible.
 See more »